Documentation

 Attacks to try and find two messages producing the same MD2^64 bit operations required to break2^80 bit operations required to break

-SpeedFaster, only 64 iterationsSlower than MDS, required 80 iterations
+SpeedFaster, only 64 iterationsSlower than MD5, required 80 iterations

 Successful attacks so farAttacks reported to some extentNo such attack report yet